Posterior contraction for empirical Bayesian approach to inverse problems under non-diagonal assumption: Introduction

-In \cite{Knapik2016,Szabo2015AS}, the structures of the posterior probability measure for the regularity index are fully analyzed.
-For the non-diagonal case, the posterior probability measure for the regularity index is hard to define.
-The reason is that probability density functions can not be defined in infinite-dimensional space and some integrals can not be calculated easily to obtain the log-likelihood of the regularity index obtained in \cite{Knapik2016}.
+For the simultaneous diagonalizable case, the structures of the posterior probability measure for the regularity index can be analyzed in detail.
+For the non-diagonal case, the determination of the contraction rates cannot be reduced to bounding sums, and, in particular, the posterior probability measure for the regularity index is hard to define.
+The reason is that probability density functions cannot be defined in infinite-dimensional space and some integrals cannot be calculated easily to obtain the log-likelihood of the regularity index obtained in \cite{Knapik2016}.
 Hence, we can hardly define an empirical Bayes procedure for the non-diagonal case.
 To overcome these difficulties, we notice that regularity index is derived from data and the posterior contraction rates are only depending on the regularity index of the prior measure and the true function $u^{\dag}$.
 So, if we introduce some artificial diagonal problem with the same regularity properties as for the non-diagonal problem, we may obtain optimal posterior contraction rates relying on the relations between the artificial diagonal problem and the non-diagonal problem.

 For a positive constant $\alpha$, we consider Gaussian prior measure $\mu^{0} = \mathcal{N}(0,\mathcal{C}^{\alpha})$.
 Firstly, we consider the following problem